How to Reward Your Horse and Reinforce Their Behaviors

-Some horse training techniques.
+Some horse training techniques to think about.

 For example, there’s a training technique called flooding.